dfbarrero/aiCourse/assignments/planning/pddl-v2-space.md

 ## Exercise 1: Airport Domain

-We are going to extend the [Airport domain](https://github.com/Malola2015/planningCourse/blob/master/assignments/airport.md) to use time and preferences.
+The [Airport domain](https://github.com/Malola2015/planningCourse/blob/master/assignments/airport.md) is partially modelled.

-## Exercise 1: Extended Gripper
+## Exercise 2: Extended Gripper

 We are going to extend the [GRIPPER domain](https://github.com/Malola2015/planningCourse/blob/master/assignments/Gripper.md) to use time and preferences.